SeeedDocument/Seeed-WiKi/docs/Wiki migration manuals for Seeedia team/How_to_use_github.md

-Github is the main and most important tool we use during migratin, all the documents, pictures, files will be deposited at github.
+Github is the main and most important tool we use during migration, all the documents, pictures and files will be deposited at github.

 ## Sign up
 I guess you already have an account for github.
 If you don't have, please sign up with your company email and apply to join [Seeed Document](https://github.com/SeeedDocument)

 ## Install Git Bash
-Git bash is similer to cmd in window which you can input command in it and it will excute the command.
+Git bash is similar to CMD in windows which you can input command in it and it will execute the command.

 Download and install [Git Bash](https://git-scm.com/download)